 Resources to help to manage in a crisis.

-The recent AGPA Webinar brought out some key issues that General Practice owners might consider.
-The webinar video and the power points are available in the members area.
+Recent AGPA Webinars have brought out some key issues that General Practice owners might consider.

 Telehealth will play a major role in the management of the impact of COVID-19.